 If you need help finding where to enter the URIs in your identity provider, consult your identity provider's documentation.

-- Click Next, then test the connection.
-You’ll be directed to your identity provider to sign in, then redirected to 1Password to sign in.
+After you’ve configured your settings, go back to the Unlock 1Password with Identity Provider page and test the connection.
+You’ll be taken to your identity provider to sign in, then redirected back to 1Password.

 Step 3: Specify which team members will unlock 1Password with SSO and set a grace period